Wallet architecture

 This means that your private key is never actually stored anywhere - only its encrypted shards are.
 Even when a transaction is signed, the private key is not reconstructed - web3auth's enterprise-grade full MPC technology allows for signature creation without ever reconstructing the private key.
 The procces is similar to zero-knowledge proofs.

-However, once you create a recovery phrase for your wallet, it is automatically converted to a fully non-custodial 2/3 wallet.
+However, once you create a wallet password, your wallet is automatically converted to a fully non-custodial 2/3 wallet.
 This means that your private key is divided into 3 parts or factors

-and having 2 of them will be required to sign a transaction.
+and having at least 2 of them will be required to sign a transaction.

 The first factor